Slickness/pyDominion/README.md

         * [x] discard to pile and shuffle pile
         * [x] draw card from pile to hand
         * [x] draw new hand of 5 card
+    * let game class handle events, but have a class to deal with the events

+* [ ] tkinter for GUI